Psycho-Pirate: Roger Hayden

-Crisis on Infinite Earths

-In the Crisis on Infinite Earths limited series, the Monitor recruits Hayden—who goes on to help Firestorm recruit his enemy Killer Frost to the Monitor's team by making her fall in love with Firestorm—but Hayden is quickly abducted by the Anti-Monitor.
+In the Crisis on Infinite Earths limited series, Hayden is abducted by the Anti-Monitor.
 In exchange for an entire world and all of its inhabitants' emotions to play with, Psycho-Pirate becomes an accomplice to the Anti-Monitor, manipulating a captive Barry Allen.
 The Flash's powers are briefly enhanced so that Hayden can control the remaining three alternate Earths at the time (Earth-4, Earth-S, and Earth-X) so that their heroes are provoked into attacking teams sent to rescue them.
 Psycho-Pirate's use of his powers on this scale causes him to "burn out" so that he cannot use his powers again afterward.
 Although the Anti-Monitor constantly belittles the Psycho-Pirate, he keeps him around in case his emotion-manipulating abilities prove useful later on and because he lacks the time to find or create someone else with the same powers.
-After the resolution of the Crisis, Psycho-Pirate is one of very few individuals to have full memories of the event.
-Driven mad by these memories, the Psycho-Pirate is shown in the last few panels of 'Crisis' in a straitjacket.
+After the resolution of the Crisis, when the multiverse is destroyed, Psycho-Pirate is one of the few individuals to remember the original multiverse.Following the events of Crisis on Infinite Earths, Hayden escapes Arkham Asylum and encounters a renegade Fifth Dimension Thunderbolt genie who has merged with private investigator Jonni Thunder.
+In Infinity, Inc., the two bedevil the members of Infinity, Inc. in a bid to destroy Jonni's mind so that Thunderbolt can seize total control over her body.
+During the arc, it is shown that Thunderbolt repeatedly shocked Psycho-Pirate to cure his madness.
+However, the electroshock has the side effect of making Psycho-Pirate lose all memories of the Crisis and the existence of parallel Earths.